 Let the Patient Beware

 Why aren’t these facts disclosed and discussed more openly?
-For one, sterilization has become a huge industry with lots of social implications and lots of dollars attached.
-Doctors may not want to critically examine a procedure performed so commonly, since there are huge health and legal implications involved.
+For one, sterilization has become a huge industry with lots of social implications and money attached.
+Doctors may not want to critically examine a procedure performed so commonly since there are huge health and legal implications involved.
 Then there are those who just plain don’t want to believe it.
 A survey of 1,500 urologists in the US reported that 90 percent of the doctors would not change their practice of performing vasectomy, despite numerous reports of vasectomy being linked to prostate cancer.3

 This situation is summarized well by R. F. Raspa in the Journal of the American Family Physician: “Family physicians should be aware of the potential effects and complications of vasectomy so they can appropriately counsel patients seeking sterilization.
 Vasectomy produces anatomic, hormonal and immunologic changes and… has been reputed to be associated with atherosclerosis [hardening of the arteries], prostate cancer, testicular cancer and urolithiasis [kidney stones].
 Complications of vasectomy include overt failure, occasional sperm in the ejaculate, hematoma [bruising], bleeding, infection, sperm granuloma, congestive epididymitis [another term for post-vasectomy pain syndrome], antisperm antibody formation and psychogenic impotence.”4 In light of many physicians reluctance to discuss such changes and complications, it would appear necessary to take a “let the buyer beware” approach as a patient.